-Keep your customers and employees both satisfied by using feedback surveys to measure the reality of your business, rather than get inflated positive reviews.
+Keep your customers and employees both satisfied by using feedback surveys to measure the reality of your business and gain insights that can result in beneficial changes.

 Develop a Culture That Promotes Honesty to Get Good Results